-SHARI (SA818 Ham Allstar Radio Interface) is a ham construction project that implements a Raspberry Pi hosted Allstar node using a NiceRF SA818 embedded UHF (420 – 450 MHz) or VHF (144-148 MHz) radio module.
+SHARI (SA818 Ham Allstar Radio Interface) is a ham construction project designed by N8AR that implements a Raspberry Pi hosted Allstar node using a NiceRF SA818 embedded UHF (420 – 450 MHz) or VHF (144-148 MHz) radio module.
 SHARI is designed as a kit for construction and use in the amateur radio service by licensed amateur radio operators who can assure that their assembled SHARI kit meets FCC mandated operating requirements including RF frequency, deviation and required power levels at the fundamental and harmonic frequencies.

-- Uses the Cmedia CM119B USB audio IC
+- Uses the Cmedia CM119B or CM108B USB audio IC

-- Uses a NiceRF SA818 embedded UHF radio module
+- Uses a NiceRF SA818 UHF or VHF embedded radio module

 - Small, portable with self contained radio and antenna

 - Kit includes PCB with all surface mount parts installed

 - Kit builder installs 8 through-hole parts, the radio module and completes final mechanical assembly

 - 3D printed plastic end caps with all required holes provided

 - Radio settings changed using a program running on the Raspberry Pi

 A comparison matrix of the specifications and features of SHARI, BRIAN(SM) and DINAH can be downloaded by clicking on the DOWNLOAD button below.

 SHARI uses a single circuit board.
 The circuit board contains surface mount (SMD) parts as well as 8 through-hole parts and the SA818 radio module.